nileswyles/c-cpp-sandbox/lib/json/README.md

         x> array<string> keys
         x> array<JSONValue> value

-so, array is basically Array instead of Object without keys?
+so, array is basically Object without keys?
 Is it worth making distinction? or rather, is it worth combining types?
 LMAO, perspective.

 like is JSONObject better defined as...
     JSONObject extends JSONValue